RichLabUConn/PINGAttractor/Plotting/README.md

 "ReturnMaps..." code produces both movies (Supplementary Figures) and final snapshots used in Figure 3D-G, the components of which make up Figure 1A.
 Note that the versions in Figure 3 are partially modified to more clearly plot the end dynamics of the system.

-Plotting the panels comprising Figure 4 D and E requires first performing some data processing contained in the files beginning with "Figure4DE_".
+Plotting for Figure 4 requires first performing some data processing contained in the files beginning with "Figure4DE_".
 The locations of the files may need to be carefully checked for your outputs, as simulations for varying E_GABA were stored in different folders during initial workflow.